seibert-media/automatix/README.md

  beginning like `cond?python: destroy_system()`.
 Be aware that all output from **local** or **remote** commands will lead to a non-empty string which evaluates to "True" in Python, but empty output will evaluate to "False".
-Use `!?` instead of `?` to invert the outcome.
+Use `!?` instead of `?` to invert the condition.

 **VALUE**: Your command.
 Variables will be replaced with Python format function.
 Therefore, use curly brackets to refer to variables,